Editor’s Note: This story originally ran in April 2014, in advance of the Final Four in Dallas.

 “Barbecue,” Rapoport says.
 “I never really tried real Texas barbecue but had heard the stories.
 Once I tried it, I was like, I can live with this.”

-Rapoport and his wife Leah will be showing off their new city next week when another popular sport, college basketball, invades the Lone Star State for the Final Four.
-The last three games of the NCAA Tournament will be played April 5 and 7 at AT&T Stadium—home to the NFL’s Cowboys—just outside of Dallas.
+Rapoport and his wife Leah will be showing off their new city next week when another popular sport invades the Lone Star State for the College Football National Championship on Monday, Jan.
+12. The Ohio State-Oregon game will be played at AT&T Stadium—home to the NFL’s Cowboys—just outside of Dallas.
 What can visiting fans expect?

 “It’s not all cowboy hats and belt buckles, like it is in other parts of Texas,” Rapoport says.
 “I describe it kinda like Los Angeles.
 Everything has a new feel, is really nice and you definitely need a car to get around.”